Uncovering Social Network Activity Using Joint User and Topic Interaction: Experiments

 \section{Experiments}

-This section evaluates both qualitatively and quantitavely the performance of the \MIC model.
-The compared methods and the evaluation measures used are in \Sec{sec:competitors-measures}.
+This section evaluates the performance of the \MIC model, both qualitatively and quantitatively.
+The compared methods and the evaluation measures used are presented in \Sec{sec:competitors-measures}.
 In \Sec{synth_exp}, we start by designing synthetic experiments with data generated by simulating the \MIC model.
 The aim is to evaluate \MIC's capacity to encompass different information cascade dynamics, and therefore to show that \MIC generalizes over the existing models discussed earlier.
 In \Sec{realexp}, we test how the model handles the complexity of real data.
-We are also interested in providing an ablation study of the features of \MIC, so as to assess the impact of the cascade mixing function (Boltzmann or linear).

-Next, in \Sec{sec:heterogenous-activity} we analyze the models' behavior from a user-centric point of view.
-This is a frequently neglected side in similar studies that focus on the global behavior of the agents within a social network.
-Although this latter is of high significance \cite{muchnikOriginsPowerlawDegree2013,sadriExploringNetworkProperties2020}, neglecting the user-wise evaluation of user-based models may limit our understanding of what happens at the level of individual users.

-Finally, in \Sec{sec:vizualization} we demonstrate \MIC's potential for producing comprehensive data visualizations of the social network activity landscape, which provide a qualitative insight into the model's behavior and the underlying user-to-user, user-to-cascade, and cascade-to-cascade interactions.
+We also provide an ablation study of the features of \MIC, so as to assess the impact of the cascade mixing function.
+Next, in \Sec{sec:heterogenous-activity} we analyze the models' behavior from a user-centric point of view, which is a frequently neglected side in similar studies that focus on the global behavior of the agents in a social network.
+Although this latter is of high significance \cite{muchnikOriginsPowerlawDegree2013,sadriExploringNetworkProperties2020}, neglecting the user-wise evaluation of user-based models may hinder understanding what happens at the level of individual users.
+Finally, in \Sec{sec:vizualization} we demonstrate \MIC's potential for producing comprehensive data visualizations of social network activity landscapes, which provide a qualitative insight into the model's behavior and the underlying user-to-user, user-to-cascade, and cascade-to-cascade interactions.
 Note that an empirical scalability analysis, reporting running times for \MIC and all compared methods, is provided in the Appendix.